c-fraser/graph-guard/README.md

 Unknown node TVShow
 Unknown property 'budget' for node Movie
-Unknown relationship WATCHED from Person to Movie Unknown property 'company' for relationship PRODUCED from Person to Movie Invalid query value(s) '09/02/1964' for property 'born: Integer' on node Person
+Unknown relationship WATCHED from Person to Movie Unknown property 'studio' for relationship PRODUCED from Person to Movie Invalid query value(s) '09/02/1964' for property 'born: Integer' on node Person
 ```